-Skaftafell in Öræfi county was one of Iceland´s most isolated areas until the early 70´s when the last glacier river at the vast sands of Skeiðarársandur was bridged to complete the Ring Road of Iceland.
+Skaftafell in the county of Öræfi, was one of Iceland‘s most isolated areas until the early 70s when the last glacial river at the sands of Skeiðarársandur was bridged in order to complete the Ring Road of Iceland.

-Additionally, Skaftafell has a good visitor center where visitors can access practical information about activities and accommodation in the area.
-The Skaftafell Visitor Centre provides all the necessary information about Vatnajökull National Park and its neighborhood, hiking routes, nature, history, services and activities.
-Also in Skaftafell Visitor Centre is an exhibition about the glaciers and volcanoes in the area and the effects they had on the local settlement
+Skaftafell also has a terrific visitor center where visitors can acquire practical information concerning all activities and accommodations in the area.
+The Skaftafell Visitor Centre can provide all the necessary information about Vatnajökull National Park and its surrounding areas such as hiking trails, history, nature, services, and activities.
+Skaftafell Visitor Centre also has an exhibition concerning glaciers and volcanoes in the area and the effects they had on local settlements in the past.

-Short and easy trail leads to waterfall Svartifoss.
-Svartifoss is one of the unique waterfalls in South-Iceland.
-It is situated in Skaftafell, which belongs to Vatnajökull National Park.
-Svartifoss is a 20 meters (80ft) high.
-It is bordered on both sides by tall black basalt columns, which gave rise to its name.
-The hike to Svartifoss starts at the Visitor Centre in Skaftafell.
-There you can also find all sorts of information and advice about the area.
-The hike is about 1.5 km or 45 minutes (one way).
+A short and easy trail leads to the waterfall Svartifoss, Svartifoss is one of the more unique waterfalls in Iceland and is located in Skaftafell, which is a part of the Vatnajökull National Park.
+Svartifoss is a 20 meter (80ft) high fall and has tall black basalt columns on either side which gave the fall its name.
+To get to Svartifoss you start at the visitor center in Skaftafell, there you can also find information and advice about the area.
+The hike is around 1.5km or 45 minutes (one way).

-For those who want to reach further out, the Morsárdalur valley and Kristínartindar mountain peaks are perfect in terms of distance.
-On this webpage you can find more detailed information about hikes and other hiking destinations.
+For those that wish to travel further, the Morsárdalur valley and Kristínartindar mountain peaks are ideal in terms of distance.
+On this webpage, you can find more detailed information concerning hikes and other destinations.

-Skaftafell is as popular in winter as it is in the summer.
-Visiting in winter is much different from the summer.
+Skaftafell is just as popular in the winter as in the summer, visiting in winter gives the environment a completely different atmosphere than during the summer.
 The biggest change is probably the outlet glaciers that crawl down to the lowland.
-Their appearance changes completely from white to blue, creating a stark contrast from what you see in the summertime.
+Their appearance changes from white to blue, creating a stark contrast from what you see in the summertime.